IBM/SpectrumScaleAutomation/README.md

 ## [launcher](launcher.sh):
 This is the control component that is invoked by the scheduler.
 It checks if the node it is running on is the cluster manager.
 If this is the case it selects a node from a pre-defined node class for running the storage service and thereby prefers the local node if this is member of the node class or the node class is not defined.
 After selecting the node it checks if the node and file system state is appropriate, assigns and manages logfiles, starts the storage service (backup or migrate) through ssh.
-Upon completion of the storage sercie operation the launcher can also raise events with the Spectrum Scale system monitor.
-All output (STDOUT and STDERR) is written to a unique logfile.
+Upon completion of the storage service operation the launcher can also raise events with the Spectrum Scale system monitor.
+All output (STDOUT and STDERR) is written to a unique logfile located in `/var/log/automation`.

 ### Invokation and processing